brianpetro/obsidian-smart-env/README.md

 # Smart Environment

-> [!QUESTION] **Tired of rebuilding the same AI plumbing?**
+> [!QUESTION] **Ship features, not infrastructure?**
-> You're an Obsidian vibe coder who wants embeddings, actions, and settings without standing up servers or leaking user data.
+> You're an Obsidian vibe coder.
+You want embeddings, actions, and settings without spinning up servers or leaking your users' notes.

-> [!WARNING] **The Problem**
+> [!WARNING] **Every plugin reinvents the wheel**
-> Every plugin rolls its own indexing layer, slows startup, and risks sending private notes to third-party APIs.
+> Homegrown indexing layers slow startup and risk pushing private notes to third‑party APIs.

-> [!NOTE] **The Solution**
+> [!NOTE] **Drop in a Smart Environment**
-> `obsidian-smart-env` shares a local-first embedding index across plugins, giving you a drop-in Smart Environment while your users stay fully in control.
+> `obsidian-smart-env` shares a local‑first embedding index across plugins, acting as a Smart Bridge so your users stay fully in control.

 - [Intro to Smart Environments video](https://youtu.be/0obRntW8Cto)

 ## Key Features

-- **Local-first**: Your data stays on your device under your control
+ - **Local-first**: data never leaves the user's device
-- **AI Oversight**: Review changes made by AI to maintain alignment
-- **Privacy**: Limit data-sharing to only what's necessary
+ - **Shared embeddings**: multiple plugins reuse a single index
+ - **Modular architecture**: drop in Smart Modules as needed
-- **Context Profiles**: Easily switch between home, work, and project configurations
+ - **Context profiles**: switch between work, home, or project scopes
-- **Modular Architecture**: Seamlessly integrate various AI-powered Smart Modules
-- **Complements Foundation Models**: Enhances capabilities of large language models
+ - **AI oversight**: review changes made by actions before they apply

 ## Overview